Authentication

 oftoken_oidc_config

-with the body:{"grant_type": "password", "client_id": client_id, "username": [USERNAME], "password": [PASSWORD]}
+with the body:{"grant_type": "password", "client_id": client_id, "username": USERNAME, "password": PASSWORD

-are replaced with the actual values for each.
+with the actual values.

 - Parse the response (